 • J.D., UC Berkeley Boalt Hall School of Law

-• Practicing attorney, including O’Melveny & Myers
+• Practicing attorney for 10 years, including O’Melveny & Myers

 • 20 plus years leading, serving and providing financial oversight of non-profits, including National Charity League, Girl Scouts, PTAs and the Huntington Library

 • Advisor to San Marino Ad Hoc Committee to review City Hall, Park and Public Works and make recommendations to the City Council 2015-16